 - Last Action Hero: Another that’s appropriate for most ages.

 - Twins: This is another comedy, but it’s more appropriate for adults.

 - The Terminator series: Definitely less appropriate for younger viewers, but a TON of great stuff to talk about in this series.

 - End of Days: This is one of Ashar’s favorite Arnold movies, but definitely targeted toward an older audience.
 It’s a bit of a horror mystery.

 - Eraser: Ashar likes the plot twist in this; it’s also definitely for older audiences.

 - Total Recall: This sci-fi/fantasy movie has a lot of violence with what Ashar says “is really a pretty interesting story.”

 - True Lies: A super-funny Arnold movie that involves him doing the tango.
 How could you pass that up?

 - The Running Man: This is definitely a dark one, and we are not recommending it to kids of any age.
 It’s an adaptation of a Stephen King short story.
 If you have older teens who can appreciate the comparison, there is a lot to talk about here, but it’s DEFINITELY not for everyone.

-- Hercules in New York: Sarah says, “Don’t watch this one.
+- Hercules in New York: Ashar says, “Don’t watch this one.
 It’s really terrible.
 Really funny, but really terrible.”